evitiska/TMDB-API-test/README.md

 - [rate-movie](https://developers.themoviedb.org/3/movies/rate-movie)

 These tests are using [pytest](https://docs.pytest.org/en/stable/).
 Additional JSON schema validation is done using [jsonschema](https://python-jsonschema.readthedocs.io/en/stable/).
+It currently exports its report in JUnit format.

 ### Running the tests
 After cloning the repo there are few options how to run the tests: